 teacher is saying.
 Some children can be so affected they avoid using restrooms in public due to the noise from flushing or hand dryers. (more…)

 Your brain is better on music.
 Here are 7 areas that our music based The Listening Program® (TLP) can influence, to help your student succeed at school and in life.

-Summer is coming to a close and the school year will be back in session.
-While there are surely many long faces about the end of vacation, the start of the school year is the perfect time to establish family educational goals and assorted activities for you and your young one to take on as you continue the academic journey together. (more…)
+With summer at a close and school back in session, it’s the perfect time to establish family educational goals and assorted activities for you and your young one to take on as you continue the academic journey together. (more…)